Washington, D.C., residents are taxed at 5 rates, ranging from 4% to 8.95%. More on District of Columbia taxes can be found in the tabbed pages below.

 Renters and homeowners who have taxable income of $20,000 or less may be eligible for a tax credit by filing Schedule H, included in the D-40 material.
 If you are not required to file a District of Columbia tax return, send in Schedule H alone to claim the credit.

-The general consumer sales tax in the District of Columbia increased on Oct.
-1, 2009, to 6 percent.
+The general consumer sales tax in the District of Columbia is 5.75%.

-- 10 percent for alcohol sold for off-premises consumption.
+- 10% for alcohol sold for off-premises consumption.

-- 10 percent for restaurant meals, takeout food, rental cars and telephone calling cards.
+- 10% for restaurant meals, takeout food, rental cars and telephone calling cards.

 Items exempt from the District of Columbia sales tax include groceries, prescription and nonprescription medicines, and residential utility services.